ckreon/ww-netp_wiki/_pages/Data Exfiltration.md

 Another way is to use a cell phone or camera to take photos of the documents, then strip the metadata before release through a secure channel.

+You can remove physical documents from trashcans or dumpsters and scan those in later.

 > [Top <i class="fa fa-arrow-circle-up fa-lg"></i>](#top-of-page)

 </details>